 The LNG Annual Programming shall include, for each Year covered by:

-(a) The Annual Schedule of unloadings at the LNG Facility during the Year (LNG Annual Program); and
+(A) The Annual Schedule of unloadings at the LNG Facility during the Year (LNG Annual Program); and

 (B) Booking of Bundled LNG Capacity.

-Annual LNG Programming shall be conducted by means of a tender procedure (‘LNG Auction’), distinguished for each Year of the LNG Annual Programming, conducted using an electronic platform, under the specific conditions of the Code, of the Standart Framework Agreement for Transport and Use of LNG Facility and the Tariff Regulation.
+Annual LNG Programming shall be conducted by means of a tender procedure (‘LNG Auction’), distinguished for each Year of the LNG Annual Programming, conducted using an electronic platform, under the specific conditions of the Code, of the Standard Framework Agreement for Transport and Use of LNG Facility and the Tariff Regulation.
 LNG Auctions shall be conducted consecutively, starting with the LNG Auction corresponding to the first year of the LNG Annual Programming and then in ascending order of the number of remaining Years.

 The LNG Auction shall be held in two stages: